 max locked memory (kbytes, -l)

-ulimit -a and see the changes.
-Try it anyway, maybe they fixed it by now.
-The main test will be when you load up your DAW and see if you get an error report saying no real time kernel access.
+The main test will be when you load up your DAW and see if you get an error report saying no real time kernel access and/or something like “WARNING: Your system has a limit for maximum amount of locked memory!”

 Now your machine should be ready to rock!